addrummond/aoc_2021_algol68/Readme.md

-# Algol 68 implementation of 2021 Advent of Code Problem 1
+# Algol 68 implementation of 2021 Advent of Code Problems

 Compiled using https://jmvdveer.home.xs4all.nl/en.algol-68-genie.html